How to choose an enterprise email service provider (ESP) that you’ll love

 - Speed of feature releases

 Beware of technology that has very loose guidelines on how to legally use it.
-There are many technology providers who do not use “white hat” practices that can long-term monetary and brand reputation damage if gone unchecked.
+There are many technology providers who do not use “white hat” practices that can do long-term monetary and brand reputation damage if gone unchecked.
+Please keep up with data privacy regulations and trends.

 Security is also a major factor when dealing with massive amounts of customer data.